-In this study, we compared the prediction performances of Δ -inference and logistic regression in a real-world data set, a common approach in research investigating ecological rationality (e.g., Czerlinski, Goldstein, & Gigerenzer, 1999; Luan et al., 2014; Marewski & Schooler, 2011).
-The goal was to examine whether managers using the fast-and-frugal Δ heuristic would make selection decisions that are as good as-or even better than-those of managers using logistic regression.
+Marewski & Schooler, 2011).
+The goal was to examine whether managers using the fast-and-frugal $\Delta$ inference heuristic would make selection decisions that are as good as-or even better than-those of managers using logistic regression.
 In addition, Study 1 provided an initial exploration of the role of task environment with respect to learning opportunities.
-Our expectation was that Δ -inference would predict better when learning opportunities are limited, resulting in greater uncertainty in the task.
+Our expectation was that $\Delta$ -inference would predict better when learning opportunities were limited, resulting in greater uncertainty in the task.